boltex/leointeg/README.md

 3. Run `npm install` in terminal to install dependencies.
 4. Press F5. (the 'Run Extension' command shortcut of vscode's debug panel)
 5. A new vscode window is now running with leoInteg! (open it's preferences settings [ctrl+,] and make sure server settings are ok)
-6. The plugin will be activated if the workspace of this window has a leo file, or it can be manualy activated, by going to the Leo view.
+6. The plugin will be activated if the workspace of this window has a leo file, or it can be manually activated, by going to the Leo view.
 7. Once activated, it will start a bridge and connect to it by default automatically.
 The 'Open Leo File' icon will then be available.

 ## Features

 ### _Features done so far:_

-- Integration is done by communicating with a python script, it interacts with Leo via 'leoBridge'. (see https://leoeditor.com/leoBridge.html)
+- Integration is done by communicating with a python script, it interacts with Leo via 'leoBridge'. (see [leoeditor.com/leoBridge.html](https://leoeditor.com/leoBridge.html))
 - A treeview of an actual outline of a Leo file.
 Can be integrated below the explorer view, or standalone in its own panel.
 - Editors on the right side, acting as the body pane(s).
 - Extension-specific settings for user interface preferences: _Available in settings_ `[ctrl+,]`